mist475/LotrModConverter_Public/README.md

 - Create a new World in the latest version of Renewed
 - Copy the world you want to Convert to the same folder as the world you just created
 - Unzip the Converter and place the created folder in the same folder as these 2 worlds (see Image)
-- Run the converter using the .bat file if you're on windows or via the command line if you're on Linux or macOS(tested on linux)
+- Run the converter using the .bat file if you're on Windows or via the command line if you're on Linux or macOS(tested on linux)
 - The converted world will be in a folder called $worldname_Converted, open this in renewed to see if everything went well

 The Folder structure should look like this (only the last 2 folder matter, the rest can be ignored):